jennynicoleaustin/Data-Structures-Algos/udemy-interview-prep/DataStructuresAlgos/src/main/java/org/example/S12BasicSort/Section 12: Basic Sort Notes.md

 ## Insertion Sort
 - Always starts with the second item in the list
   - if the second item is less than the item to the right then switch the items.

+## Big O
+- worst case = 0(n^2)
+- however, if data is almost sorted (aka only one thing out a place) then these are actually more efficient.